RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_alignment.md

 # Task 3

-Using CLIMB, open a jupyter notebook server and open the terminal.

-Create a new folder and copy the `sequences.fasta` from `shared-team/Phylogenetic_data/` to the new folder.
+Create a new folder and copy the `sequences.fasta` from GitHub `day4/Phylogenetics/Data` to the new folder.

-Type `conda activate conda/shared/MADDOG` to enter the conda environment we will be using.

 Using `cd` navigate to the new folder in the terminal.
 Use `ls` to check the fasta file is in the folder.